alh311/CraigslistRenewJS/README.md

 ## Setup
+1. Navigate to, or open, the directory containing `bot.js` in your terminal app and run the command: `npm install`

-1. Create a new, empty file named '`.env`' (not including the quotes) in the same directory as `bot.js`.
+2. Create a new, empty file named '`.env`' (not including the quotes) in the same directory as `bot.js`.

-2. Paste the following in `.env`:
+3. Paste the following in `.env`:

     ```
     EMAIL="<email>"
     PASSWORD="<password>"
     ```
-3. Replace the values inside the angle brackets (`< >`) with your own Craigslist email and password.
+4. Replace the values inside the angle brackets (`< >`) with your own Craigslist email and password.
 Remove the brackets but not the quotes.
 For example:

     ```
     EMAIL="bogusemail@gmail.com"